nbhansen/nbhansen.github.io/projects.md

 permalink: /projects/
 cover-img: /assets/img/winter3.jpg
 ---
 I generally work as part of larger projects, and here I give a couple of example of either current or previous projects.
 I tend to be somewhat eclectic though: as long as there is Participatory Design or design methods, or design tools to be worked on, I am generally game.
-This can be
+This can be research into the process itself, so how do we engage and design together with people in a particular context?
+But it can also be a way to bring out the knowledge of the domain experts that are always there.

 ---------
 #### Tools and Materials in Participatory Design (2011-Eternity)